cbrown5/fishscape/meta-data.md

 ### habitat-type
 Type of habitat.
 Seperate multiple entries with ;
 **Fields:**
-[seagrass, mangroves, coral, reef, soft-sediment, sand, mud, macroalgae, rock ...] soft-sediment is a generalisation of sand and mud mixed (if unknown)
+[seagrass, mangroves, coral, reef, soft-sediment, sand, mud, macroalgae, rock, ...] soft-sediment is a generalisation of sand and mud mixed (if unknown) Seperate multiple fields with a semi-colon (;). e.g. to record a species associated with a rocky reef you would enter.

 ### habitat-species
 Lowest taxonomic ID of habitat if available (genus, species etc...)